Summary: in this tutorial, you’ll learn about a new type called C union and how to use it effectively in your program.

 In a structure, each field stores data separately.
 If you change the value of one field of a structure, the values of the other fields do not change.

-However, in a union, all the fields share the same block of memory.
-This block of memory is big enough to store the value of the largest field.
+However, all the fields share the same memory block in a union.
+This memory block is big enough to store the value of the largest field.
 Smaller members use as much memory as necessary.
-If you change the value of a field, the values of other fields also change.
+If you change a field’s value, other fields’ values also change.

-If you need to store data in members simultaneously, you need to use a structure.
+If you need to store data in members simultaneously, use a structure.

 C allows you to initialize a union in two ways: